-The calculator below uses long run 10-year Treasury Data from Robert Shiller to compute US Treasury returns, based on reinvesting the coupon payments.
+The Treasury Return Calculator below uses long run 10-year Treasury Data from Robert Shiller to compute returns based on reinvesting the coupon payments.
 You can see the total returns for the 10 Year Treasury for any arbitrary period from 1871 until today.
-After the calculator you can find our methodology.
-(If you are looking for a similar calculator for the S&P 500 with Dividends Reinvested, Gold, or Daily Inflation we’ve got that too.)

-The 10-Year Treasury Reinvested Coupon Payments Return Calculator (With Inflation Adjustment)
+The 10-Year Treasury Return Calculator (With Inflation Adjustment and Coupon Parment Reinvestment)

 Here are the values the tool computes: